AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/open-dita-files-same-tab.md

 ---
 # Open DITA topic or map files in same tab {#id223HI0P202H}

 In some workflows, when you click on a link of a topic or a map file, it opens in a new tab.
 This could lead to many tabs opened in your browser, which could impact your productivity.
 You can change this behavior of opening a topic or map file in a new tab, and force it open in the current tab itself.

-The following tabs provide instructions based on your Experience Manager Guides setup: Cloud Service or On-Premise.
+The following tabs provide instructions to open DITA topic or map file in the same tab based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]